ncagle/DNS-over-HTTPS/Trust-On-First-Use.md

 [TL: Not worth the complexity.
 Plus, would prevent easy auditing to see what's in the trust store.
 SSH doesn't; netrc doesn't.
 But do enforce permissions on the directory/file.
 Must NOT be world-writable (would allow me to add trust for an imposter site to your trust store.)
 Group write is questionable.
 Does need to be easy for user to determine what's locally trusted.]

 [DS: I mention hashing exactly because SSH does it these days.
 They started out and used "plain" names for many years.
 The command could show the hashed names to let users know which one it works with.]

+[TL: It needs to be possible for me to list the local trust store - e.g. tell me all the trust overrides in my store.
+A security auditor (or conscientious user) would want to do this.
+Hashing doesn't hide the sites visited, because the cert is saved, and it contains the subject.
+At worst, it has a list of SANs; typically only one or two.
+So you're not providing any privacy.
+A hash can make access faster.
+But if you use the filesystem, it will worry about that.
+For privacy, you have to protect the file(s).
+So I don't see the benefit of a hash.]

 # Requirements